truzo/tomango-2018/site/content/thinks/30-fun-facts-about-christmas-to-impress-your-friends.md

 Just £10 can make a difference to someone's Christmas

 This blog post has proven to be pretty popular.
-Over 1,500 people read it yesterday.
+At its peak more than 2,000 people read it each day.

 It's full of facts, including stuff about the amount of money we spend and food we eat at Christmas.